chrisvrose/bfc/README.md

 ## Setup oddities (dev)

-1. Copy antlr4's cpp libs to `./libs/antlr4`.
-(Please take care that the include folder points straight to the files not to `antlr-runtime`)
-2. Copy `antlr-4.8-complete.jar` to `./thirdparty/antlr`.
+1. Copy `antlr-4.8-complete.jar` to `./thirdparty/antlr`.
+(Required only if grammar has to be updated)
-3. Generate parsers to `./libs/generated` or use VSCode with the ANTLR extension.
+2. Generate parsers to `./libs/generated` or use VSCode with the ANTLR extension.

 ## Todo (Tentative)